sammy9867/TheProjectGame/README.md

 * **Assignments of tasks** - Trello
 * **Project discussion** - Slack

-The Waterfall approach will be used as our software development methodology.
-We will be using Trello to assign various tasks to team members.
-Project discussion will take place via Slack to stay updated and discuss problems while project meetings will be held when required.
-The technology that will be used is Java.

 ## Authors
 * **Samuel Menezes**
 * **Mikhail Urmich**
 * **Yulia Ivashchenko**